rahathashmi/transportation_system/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is designed for transportation system to manage and keep track of trips.

-* Ruby version
+* Ruby version -> 2.3.0

-* System dependencies
+  Installation instructions can be found in https://www.ruby-lang.org/en/documentation/installation/
+* Rails Version -> 5.0.6
+* Database used -> POSTGRES 9.6.1

 * Configuration
+  - Install Postgres 9.6.1 in your system To download: https://www.calhoun.io/how-to-install-postgresql-9-6-on-mac-os-x/

 * Database creation
+  rails db:create

 * Database initialization
+  Run following commands:
+  rails db:migrate (For running migrations for the system) rails db:seed (For populating the database)

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Please run bin/rake for running of test cases.

+For login: Please follow
+http://localhost:3000/oauth/token and give email, password, grant_type "password" as parameters.